Xiang-cd/THU-downloader/thu_downloader/scripts/README.md

 # Linux Package Building

-This directory contains scripts and configuration files for building Linux packages (DEB and RPM) for THU Downloader.
+This directory contains scripts and configuration files for building Linux packages (DEB, RPM, and AppImage) for THU Downloader.

 ## Structure